-The second group of techniques (thermodynamic techniques) involves allowing water to evaporate from a specimen in a closed chamber under controlled relative humidity.
-The relative humidity is controlled by allowing water to evaporate from a saturated salt solution placed within the chamber, as shown in Figure 7.
-Another commonly used thermodynamic technique is the chilled-mirror hygrometer (Wang and Benson 2004).
+The second group of techniques ("thermodynamic" techniques) involves allowing water to evaporate from a specimen in a closed chamber under controlled relative humidity.
+The relative humidity is controlled by allowing water to evaporate from a saturated salt solution placed within the chamber, as shown in Figure 4.
+Another commonly used thermodynamic technique is the chilled mirror hygrometer (Wang and Benson 2001).
 This device infers the total soil suction (matric and osmotic) by measuring the vapor pressure in the soil, which is related to the temperature at which water condenses on a mirror.
 When condensation occurs, a change in the optical properties of the mirror is detected.
-In general, physical techniques are used for relatively low suctions (i.e. under
+In general, physical techniques are used for relatively low suctions (e.g. under 1500 kPa) while thermodynamic techniques are used for higher suctions.
+Thermodynamic techniques have not been used for the case of geosynthetics probably because the water content of geotextiles at high suction values is so low that its measurement has not been needed for practical applications.